notifhy/frontend/privacy.md

 Topics:
  - Definitions
- - What data do we collect?
+ - What Data Do We Collect?
- - How do we collect your data?
+ - How Do We Collect Your Data?
- - How will we use your data?
+ - How Will We Use Your Data?
- - How do we store your data?
+ - How Do We Store Your Data?
- - Children's privacy
+ - Children's Privacy
- - What are your data protection rights?
+ - What Are Your Data Protection Rights?
  - Third-Party Privacy Policies
- - Changes to our Privacy Policy
+ - Changes to Our Privacy Policy
- - How to contact us
+ - How to Contact Us

 ## Definitions
 These definitions apply regardless of capitalization or quantity.